SruthinagaK/linux-manual-vulnerabitltiy-labscan-June2025/README.md

 # 🧪 Linux Vulnerability Scanning Lab Report

 ## 🎯 Purpose of the Lab
 This lab is designed to teach how to identify, simulate, and fix security vulnerabilities in a Linux virtual machine (VM).
-Using Tenable Vulnerability Management, we:
+Using Tenable Vulnerability Management :

 - Created a secure Linux VM in a cyber range.
 - Scanned it using a DISA/STIG-based template.